supertokens/supertokens-mysql-plugin/README.md

 ## Documentation
 To see documentation, please click [here](https://supertokens.io/docs/community/tech-stack).

+## Contributing
+Please refer to the [CONTRIBUTING.md](https://github.com/supertokens/supertokens-mysql-plugin/blob/master/CONTRIBUTING.md) file in this repo.

 ## Contact us
 For any queries, or support requests, please email us at team@supertokens.io, or join our [Discord](supertokens.io/discord) server.